 9.1.
-At least one person on any interview/appointment panel for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and be in line with local safeguarding procedures
+At least one person on any interview/appointment panel for a post at the academy will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's (DfE) statutory guidance, Keeping Children Safe in Education September 2019 and be in line with local safeguarding procedures.